dfelinto/blender-manual/manual/video_editing/sequencer/editing.rst

    :Menu:      :menuselection:`Strip --> Image Transform --> Scale to Fit`

 Adjusts the strips :ref:`Scale Transforms <bpy.types.SequenceTransform.scale>`
-so the visual contents of the strip to fit exactly within the project's :doc:`/render/output/properties/dimensions` while maintaining the original aspect ratio.
+so the visual contents of the strip to fit exactly within the project's :ref:`Resolution <bpy.types.RenderSettings.resolution_x>` while maintaining the original aspect ratio.

 This may mean that the transparent areas may be added